 Apply toothpaste over the nails, and gently scrub them with an old toothbrush.
 Make sure the bristles are soft, and won't damage the skin around the nails.
 Follow this method at least 2―3 times a week to get rid of yellow fingernails.

 Depending on the source of the issue, only a few home remedies may do the trick.
-Even though these remedies are harmless and won't advance your causes for such nails in the first place, you should consult with your health care provider or doctor before following any of the remedies mentioned in the article.
-This is because not all home remedies are clinically proven, and they may not have the same impact on everyone.
+Even if they are harmless and won't advance your causes for such nails in the first place, consult with your health care provider or doctor before following any of these remedies as not all home remedies are clinically proven, and they may not have the same impact on everyone.